wmmihaa/azureiotbootcamp/labs/Lab2.md

 ### Register the new laptop device

 1. Go back to your IoT hub, click **Device Explorer** and add a new device.
-Give it a name (eg "device2"), and copy and save the *Connection string".
+Give it a name (eg "device2"), and copy and save the *Connection string*.
 Be aware that this name has to correlate to the name used in the Azure Function created in the previous step.
-2. While in the IoT Hub, click *Shared access policies* and copy the connection string of the **Service** policy.
+2. While in the IoT Hub, click *Shared access policies* and copy the connection string of the **Service** policy as well.

 <pre>
 Different policies comes predefined with different permissions.
 For instance, <b>Device</b> policy can send events and recieve commands, while <b>Service</b> policy allow sending commands to devices.
 </pre>

-3. Go back to the function and update the connection string line 6.
+3. Navigate back to your Azure Function and update the connection string (line 6).
 4. Using VS Code, create a new file called **lab2.js**
 5. Copy the code from the lab1.js file and make the following changes:
 * Remove the referense to the SensorTag at the top
-* Change the connection string to the device connection string you copied priviously.
+* Change the connection string to the **device** connection string you copied priviously.
 * Remove the call to the **setUpSensor**
 * Remove the **setUpSensor** function